Zandirin/Aurora/README.md

 - The user is given links to each section of the page
 - Each option is presented in a way that is always obvious and readable
 - on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience
+- The navbar meets the user's need to navigate and access content easily
 ![Navbar Desktop](assets/images/README-images/navbar-desktop.png)
 ![Navbar Tablet](assets/images/README-images/navbar-tablet-closed.png)
 ![Navbar Tablet Expanded](assets/images/README-images/navbar-tablet-expand.png)